-As of December 31, 2022, OPI had a subscribed and paid-up capital of ₱1.051 billion and ₱1.023 billion, respectively.
+As of December 31, 2023, OPI had a subscribed and paid-up capital of ₱1.003 billion and ₱948.910 million, respectively, with additional paid-in capital of ₱25.600 million.

-None of the companies declared dividends in the year 2022.
 Neither the Company nor its subsidiaries are the subject of any bankruptcy, receivership or similar proceedings.